grablab/openhand-hardware/README.md

 =======

 To start, open up the assembly files for the various hands.
-Complete sets of stl's should be in each hand directory.
+Complete sets of .stl and .step files should be in each hand directory.
+Edrawings files are also available for those who do not have Solidworks.
+A free viewer for eDrawings is available at http://www.edrawingsviewer.com/

 Things to note:
 - Most Solidworks parts have dependencies on other parts.
 To avoid warnings/errors when opening assemblies, be sure to have "Load referenced documents" set to "All" in Options>>External References